Networking and exhibition viewing

 |

 Paddy Gray is an established academic and has wide experience of academic and applied research with over 400 publications on housing related issues.
-A former President of the Chartered Institute of Housing he is currently on the board of Wheatley Homes Glasgow and is Chair of Wheatley Foundation.
-In Ireland he is Chair of Tuath Housing, Chair of iCare Housing, and a member of the Residential Tenancies Board (RTB) He was also a member of the recent Housing Commission.
-In NI he is a former Chair of Connswater Homes.
-In 2017 he was named the top power player in housing in the UK and in 2019 was awarded an OBE.
-In 2023 he was named Property Personality of the year at the Belfast Telegraph Property Awards and in 2024 received a Lifetime Achievement Award at the AICO Community Awards in Birmingham.
+He is professor emeritus in Housing at Ulster University.
+A former president of the Chartered Institute of Housing, he is currently on the board of Wheatley Homes Glasgow and is chair of the Wheatley Foundation.
+In Ireland he is on the board and a former chair of Tuath Housing.
+He is also chair of iCare Housing, and a member of the Residential Tenancies Board (RTB) and was a member of Housing Commission.

 Jocelyne Flemming